ls1intum/Artemis/docs/dev/guidelines/language-guidelines.rst

 Sources and further material
 ============================================

-Following sources were used when creating these guidelines.
+The following sources were used when creating these guidelines.
 They provide detailed information on this topic and therefore can and should serve as further orientation.

 * `Inclusive Language in Technology, Academy Software Foundation <https://www.aswf.io/blog/inclusive-language/>`_